 Tom Weston is a poet and barrister.
 He has published several collections of poetry including Small Humours of Daylight (2008) and Naming the Mind Like Trees (2004).
 His latest volume of poetry is Only One Question (Steele Roberts, 2014).
 He has also published poetry in a range of journals, magazines and anthologies.

-Weston’s poetry collections include, What is left behind (2017), Only One Question (2014), Small Humours of Daylight (2008), Naming the Mind Like Trees (2004), The Ambiguous Companion (1996).
+Weston’s poetry collections include, Small Humours of Daylight (2008), Naming the Mind Like Trees (2004), The Ambiguous Companion (1996), The Red Orchestra (1982) and Too Lost to Land, with David Vincent (1981).
 Joanna Braithwaite’s paintings have featured in several of his collections.

 His writing has been published in numerous literary journals, magazines and anthologies, and his poem, ‘Traffic Noise' features online in Best New Zealand Poems 2008.